How to enrol in NSW public schools, designated enrolment areas, forms and general enrolment information.

 Online enrolment program

-We are trialling a new online enrolment process to apply to enrol your child at your local school.
+We are trialling a new online enrolment system at the majority of our schools to apply to enrol your child in your local school.

 To apply online your child must be:

 - an Australian or New Zealand citizen or permanent resident, and

 - living in the local enrolment area of the school for which you are submitting an application.